 Patient & Staff Screening

-All patients will be screened according to current Public Health guidelines to minimize the risk to our patients and staff.
-Patients will be screened before the appointment, upon arrival in the clinic, and in the operatory.
-Staff members will be screened daily before reporting to work.
+All patients are screened according to current Public Health guidelines to minimize any potential risk to our patients and staff.
+Our team members are screened daily and temperaturetaken twice daily.

 Personal Protective Equipment

 In addition to increased PPE for staff members in the clinic, patients will be asked to wear a mask when entering the clinic.
 Masks will be provided to patients who do not have one of their own.
 PPE in a dental clinic can include but is not limited to: gloves, eye protection, masks, gowns, and protective draping.
 Appropriate PPE will be selected for each procedure and according to guidelines and regulations created by Dental Regulatory Colleges and Public Health.

 Physical Distancing will be in effect to help maintain a 6 foot (2 meters) distance between all people.